West Meade Dental dentist in Nashville Tennessee Dr. Allison Kisner

 What To Do Right After A Broken Tooth

 Your broken tooth may or may not be a dental emergency.
-Signs of a dental emergency include severe pain, bleeding, signs of infection (swelling), or a completely or partially extracted tooth.
+First, signs of a dental emergency include severe pain, bleeding, signs of infection (swelling), or a completely or partially extracted tooth.
 If you are experiencing one of these situations, it is essential to contact us immediately during business hours or our dental emergency line if after hours.

 Treatments Available for Broken Teeth